mendix/docs/content/howto/atlasui/migrate-existing-projects-to-atlasui.md

 ## 3 Replace the UI Framework Module

 To get the full experience of Atlas UI, it’s necessary to import the Atlas UI Resources module.
-Startign with Mendix 7.9.0, every app includes a module called **UI_Resources** that can be found under **Project** > **App Store modules** in the Desktop Modeler.
+Starting with Mendix 7.9.0, every app includes a module called **UI_Resources** that can be found under **Project** > **App Store modules** in the Desktop Modeler.
 This module contains all the layouts, page templates, and building blocks.
 The **UI Framework** folder in this module contains the old Mendix UI Framework content, which we will be upgrading to Atlas UI.

 To replace the UI Framework, follow these stepsL

 1. Delete the **UI_Resources** module.
-2. Import the [Atlas UI Resources](https://appstore.home.mendix.com/link/app/104730/Mendix/Atlas-UI-Resources) module from the Mendix App Store.
+2. Download and import the [Atlas UI Resources](https://appstore.home.mendix.com/link/app/104730/Mendix/Atlas-UI-Resources) module from the Mendix App Store.
 3. When the Atlas UI Resources module is downloaded from the Mendix App Store, it will be found in **App Store modules**:

     ![](attachments/howto/migrate_dm_appstore.png)